the science of sound including its production transmission and effects.

 HORIZONTALLY SLIDING PANELS:

-framed glass or polished edge glass panels that slide from left to right and from right to left (side to side).
+framed glass that slide from left to right and from right to left (side to side).

-a window installed on the inside of an existing window to control noise, heat and dirt.
+a window installed on the inside of an existing window to control noise, temperature, draft and dirt.

 a transparent material, Polyvinyl Butyral (PVB), used in laminated glass (inserted between two layers of glass) which reduces noise, increases the glass’ safety and provides 99% UV protection.